Myth: If You Eat and Exercise Consistently, You Will Never Gain Weight

 If you exercise once a day, every day, the theory that you can eat whatever you want and not gain weight or fat is utter malarkey.
 All the indulgent calories that you consume will just be offset by all the exercise, right?
 Sadly, this is false.
 Although it sounds like an excellent concept, it just doesn’t work this way due to science.
 There are very few statements that rank as high on my BS meter.
 Sure some people have faster metabolisms and might be able to eat whatever they want and not gain weight, but most of us will gain weight if we fall into the trap.

-To avoid weight gain, you still need to be willing to make lifestyle changes, and dietary adjustments as you age or alter our activity level or we will expand our waistline.
+To avoid weight gain, you still need to be willing to make lifestyle changes, and dietary adjustments as you age or alter your activity level or you will expand your waistline.
 The fact is, our metabolisms slow as we age.
 This slowing happens for several reasons, and these include reduced growth, less activity, and reduced muscle mass.
 It is most pronounced at about age 40 and beyond, but don’t look for the nearest high-rise because this is a very slow process.

 It is all calorie balance.
 If you consume more calories than you need for activity and maintenance of your body, you will gain weight.
 Exercise is essential, but it is a poor way to burn calories.
 Although I used the term malarkey, there is a speck of truth to the concept that if you exercise consistently, you can avoid weight gain, but the key thing that is missing in the statement is you also will have to watch what you eat.
 Over time, you must burn off the excess calories you consume.
 If you eat 1,000 excess calories this week, you have to burn an extra 1,000 calories to avoid weight gain.